joshuadeanhall/TrainingAndDemos/Notes.md

+1/9/2013

+More UI improvments.
+Most of the client area has been moved to using modal dialogs except for the detail views since the views are somewhat complex.
+Even though the dialogs are loaded through ajax the saving is still doing a post back.
+I would like for this to be done async but I don't know if I am willing to sacrifice the time to do this.

+I have noticed that there is a lot of copy/paste for the js that I am using, I hope to refactor that into some helpers.

+The js is currently in the pages, I plan to extract that out into js files soon and reference those.

+I still got to clean up the admin pages then the site will have the ajax where it is needed.
+I am currently leaning toward not doing server side paging.
+In the future I hope to slowly add this in but I don't forsee anyone needing to work on 100+ customers, users, projects, tasks, or charges anytime in the near future.

+Once I clean up the admin pages the last thing left to do is work on getting the graphs on the project and task site for task charges.
+Once that is done I will do some final testing and fix any issues I discover.
+I will then clean up the home page with information on the project and I may attempt to apply a free css template.
+Once this is complete I will consider the project done.
+From that point I will slowly be adding additional features (Mostly improve the ajax functionality) and add unit testing and bug fixes.
+If anyone uses the project and finds bugs I will try to quickly fix those items.

 1/7/2013

 I am doing additional UI improvements on lists using DataTables and began thinking "How many of the possible features do I need to implement".
 I could simply never implement paging/sorting(ajax)/filtering and be done much faster, or I could implement the features for every possible list and make sure I cover the functionality.
 At this point I would normally go to the customer and ask but in this case I am the customer.
 I don't like implementing unused features so I am only going to implement features where it will commonly be used.
 I am also going to make the realistic use case and say that most(all) users of the system will likely be very small so I can expect only a few users assigned to a project/task and that a single project will have a resonable amount of charges to it, and will have a small amount of tasks associated with it.
 With this assumption I can stick to paging and filtering being handled on the client side with the datatables library.